-Perhaps the best part of Bellator is that almost all of their cards are aired free on SpikeTV, meaning you can spend the money you’d dish out for a pay-per-view card to wager on favorable lines instead.
-At Gamblers Palace, our MMA betting experts will alert you on favorable odds, upset picks and betting guides for every upcoming card
+Perhaps the best part of Bellator is that almost all of their cards are aired free on Paramount Network, meaning you can spend the money you’d dish out for a pay-per-view card to wager on favorable lines instead.
+At Gamblers Palace, our MMA betting experts will alert you on favorable Bellator Betting Odds, upset picks and betting guides for every upcoming card.

 Don’t think that Bellator depends solely on UFC alums.
 There are plenty of very good fighters who have captured spots in the world rankings through their Bellator resumes.
 Among them is light heavyweight champion Liam McGeary, who is a perfect 11-0 thus far in his pro career, with wins over Emanuel Newton and Tito Ortiz.
 Heavyweight Vitaly Minakov is also an intriguing fighter, with a 17-0 record fighting concurrently for Bellator and regional Russian promotions.
 Welterweight champion Andrey Koreshkov just laid a beatdown on former UFC lightweight champion Benson Henderson and made it look easy.
 Patricio “Putbull” Freire, Daniel Straus and Joe Warren have been putting on thrilling lighter weight fights for the better part of five years now.